sravani1009sp-blip/mecA-Phylogenetic-Analysis/README.md

 # mecA-Phylogenetic-Analysis
 Phylogenetic analysis of mecA antibiotic resistance gene in Staphylococcus species using MEGA

-Project Overview

-Antibiotic resistance is a major global health concern, particularly resistance to β-lactam antibiotics in Staphylococcus species.
-The mecA gene plays a crucial role in methicillin resistance by encoding an altered penicillin-binding protein (PBP2a), allowing bacteria to survive antibiotic treatment.

-This project uses bioinformatics and phylogenetic analysis to study the evolutionary relationships of the mecA gene across different Staphylococcus species.
-By comparing gene sequences and constructing a phylogenetic tree, the project highlights the conservation and divergence of this important resistance determinant.

-Objectives

-Retrieve mecA gene sequences from public databases

-Perform multiple sequence alignment of mecA sequences

-Construct a phylogenetic tree to study evolutionary relationships

-Interpret conservation and divergence of the mecA gene

-Dataset

-Gene analyzed: mecA (partial coding sequences)

-Organisms: Multiple Staphylococcus species

-Data source: NCBI Nucleotide Database

-Sequence type: DNA (annotated partial CDS with overlapping regions)

- Tools & Software Used

-NCBI – Sequence retrieval

-MEGA 12 – Alignment and phylogenetic analysis

-ClustalW / MUSCLE – Multiple sequence alignment

-Methodology

-mecA gene sequences were retrieved from the NCBI database.

-Only annotated and reliable partial CDS sequences were selected.

-Multiple sequence alignment was performed using ClustalW/MUSCLE in MEGA.

-Non-overlapping regions were manually trimmed to ensure alignment quality.

-A Neighbor-Joining phylogenetic tree was constructed using the p-distance model.

-Bootstrap analysis with 1000 replications was used to test tree reliability.

-Results

-The mecA gene showed high sequence conservation across Staphylococcus species.

-Minor nucleotide variations indicated species-specific divergence.

-The phylogenetic tree revealed close clustering, suggesting a common evolutionary origin.

-Short branch lengths reflected the functional importance of mecA in antibiotic resistance.

-Conclusion

-This study demonstrates that the mecA gene is a highly conserved antibiotic resistance determinant among Staphylococcus species.
-Phylogenetic analysis provides valuable insights into the evolutionary stability and dissemination of resistance genes, emphasizing the role of bioinformatics in antimicrobial resistance research.

-Author

-Sravani P
+# Phylogenetic Analysis of mecA Antibiotic Resistance Gene

+## Overview
+This project involves a gene-based phylogenetic analysis of the **mecA antibiotic resistance gene** across different *Staphylococcus* species.
+The study aims to understand the evolutionary conservation and divergence of mecA, which plays a key role in methicillin resistance, using multiple sequence alignment and phylogenetic tree construction.

+---

+## Tools Used
+- NCBI Nucleotide Database
+- MEGA 12
+- ClustalW
+- MUSCLE

+---

+## Dataset
+- Gene: mecA (partial coding sequences)
+- Organisms: *Staphylococcus* species
+- Sequence type: DNA (annotated partial CDS)

+---

+## Methodology
+1. Retrieval of mecA gene sequences from the NCBI database
+2. Selection of annotated and reliable partial CDS with overlapping regions
+3. Multiple sequence alignment using ClustalW/MUSCLE in MEGA
+4. Manual trimming of non-overlapping regions
+5. Phylogenetic tree construction using the Neighbor-Joining method
+6. Bootstrap analysis with 1000 replications

+---

+## Results
+- mecA gene sequences showed high sequence conservation across *Staphylococcus* species
+- Minor nucleotide variations indicated species-specific divergence
+- The phylogenetic tree revealed close clustering of mecA sequences
+- Short branch lengths reflected strong evolutionary conservation

+---

+## Conclusion
+The phylogenetic analysis demonstrates that the mecA gene is highly conserved among *Staphylococcus* species, suggesting a common evolutionary origin.
+This study highlights the usefulness of bioinformatics tools in understanding the evolution and dissemination of antibiotic resistance genes.

+---

+## Author
+**PARASURAMPURAM SRAVANI**
 Biotechnology Student
+Interest Areas: Bioinformatics, Antimicrobial Resistance, Food Biotechnology